Narcissism within the family.

 Whatever the children do is never enough for the narcissist.
 Whatever anyone does is never enough for a narcissist; narcissists are always looking for more.

 The narcissist will pit everyone against each other.
 The overt narcissist will say to children, “Why can you not be more like them?
 They’re so much better than you” the covert will do it in more subtle ways.
 “Don’t you wish you could be more like your sibling?”
-The narcissist’s goal is divided and conquer, dividing everyone around them, so everyone looks to them.
-They’ll create problems out of nowhere then have their own solutions, which is what the narcissist wanted in the first place.
+The narcissist’s goal is divided and conquer, dividing everyone around them so everyone looks to them.
+They’ll create problems out of nowhere and then have their own solutions, which is what the narcissist wanted in the first place.
 They don’t want people to unite as then they’ll know that they are, and a narcissist can not stand exposure.
 Narcissists want to keep their toxic behaviour hidden.

 They will go to any lengths to keep the divide going.
 They will happily set people up without them even knowing.

 Some siblings can get through this together.
-We can learn to support each other, help each other through, talk about the things we’ve been through.
+We can learn to support each other, help each other through, and talk about the things we’ve been through.
 Often many children of Narcissistic parents do remember things differently as adults about their childhood.

-Unfortunately, sometimes in these family dynamics, and even without a narcissistic parent, some children can and do grow to develop the narcissistic personality disorder, or you might look back and notice signs from childhood, it’s just as difficult dealing with narcissistic siblings as it is any other narcissist within your life.
+Unfortunately, sometimes in these family dynamics, and even without a narcissistic parent, some children can and do grow to develop the narcissistic personality disorder, or you might look back and notice signs from childhood.
+It’s just as difficult dealing with narcissistic siblings as it is any other narcissist within your life.